raptor-ml/raptor/README.md

 **without learning backend engineering**.

 With Raptor, you can export your Python research code as standard production artifacts, and deploy them to Kubernetes.
-Once you deployed, Raptor optimize data processing and feature calculation for production, deploy models to Sagemaker or Docker containers, connect to your production data sources, scaling, high availability, caching, monitoring, and all other backend concerns.
+Once you deployed, Raptor optimizes data processing and feature calculation for production, deploys models to Sagemaker or Docker containers, and connects to your production data sources, scaling, high availability, caching, monitoring, and all other backend concerns.

 [![Colab][colab-button]][colab-url]